> Gene Technology Committees

 The Gene Technology Ethics and Community Consultative Committee (GTECCC)

-The function of GTECCC is to provide advice on the request of the Gene Technology Regulator (the Regulator) or the The Gene Technology Ministerial Council (GTMC) on a number of matters, including:
+The Gene Technology Act 2000 (the Act) establishes GTECCC to provide advice on the request of the Gene Technology Regulator (the Regulator) or the Legislative and Governance Forum on Gene Technology on a number of matters, including:

 - ethical issues relating to gene technology;